 However, if you want to stay for more than 3 months, you’ll have to create a Kennitala.

-Your Kennitala is your personnal identification number, which you need to registrate in the Icelandic society if you want to work, get paid and live in Iceland.
+Your Kennitala is your personnal identification number.
+You need it to registrate in the Icelandic society if you want to work, get paid and live in Iceland.
 You also need it if you want to stay more than 3 months on the territory.

 How to create your Kennitala : Your employers need to go to the bank for you.
 They need to know the day of arrival in the country and a photocopy of your passport.
 Your number will be asked almost everywhere and is composed of 10 digits.